Cullinet: 1970s

 Beginning in 1979, in an attempt to promote less dependence on the database sales alone, Cullinane fully integrated financial and manufacturing applications with IDMS and decision support systems, another first.
 The company acquired financial applications from McCormack & Dodge ("M&D"), a financial software company (acquired by Dun & Bradstreet later in 1983) and completely rewrote them using IDMS.
 They also acquired an MRP system from Rath & Strong and completely rewrote it using IDMS.
 Thus, Cullinet had a suite of integrated financial and manufacturing systems (called CIMS Cullinet Integrated Manufacturing System), the first on-line database driven applications, and was a major competitor in what is now called ERP.
 The company had become a software powerhouse.
 Eventually, it acquired a small Boston-based company called Computer Pictures whose graphics-focused decision support system TrendSpotter had already been integrated with IDMS and was very successful.
 This team developed Goldengate, a Lotus Symphony-like PC product.

 Goldengate was a part of Cullinet's flawed ICMS (Information Center Management System).
 The promise of ICMS was the ability to move data between the mainframe and PC desktop.
 Apple Computer was supposed to do the same for the Apple Lisa, but never delivered.
 ICMS was unveiled in 1983 as part of a splashy 20+ city closed circuit TV broadcast that focused on IDMS/R and fueled the market for Cullinet for the next two years, but it was obvious that it was getting harder to maintain its unbroken string of quarters with sales and earnings in excess of 50%.

-The company should have developed PC based IDMS development tools, instead.
-Ironically, it had the technology under development which was later to become the foundation of PowerBuilder at Powersoft.
-In fairness, many failures mark the landscape in that space and era including the Ovation product introduced with great fanfare by Ovation Technologies in a race with Lotus's Symphony suite attempting to create the early office suites dominated by Microsoft Corp.

 Goldengate was built pre-Windows, which was expensive for Cullinet because of all the permutations and combinations of PC hardware and memory configurations.